Porto has many EPIC and outstanding hostels. It can be so overwhelming!

 Last but not least, here is a video that will give you an even deeper understanding on what to expect.

 2. Bluesock Hostels Porto (large and social hostel)

-Bluesock Hostels Porto is located in a traditional blue-tiled building which still has wooden beams and stone walls.
+Bluesock Hostels Porto is located in a traditional blue-tiled building which still has wooden beams and stone walls, near the boardwalk.

 Here you’ll find rooms that adapt to all tastes.
 And we really mean it, check it out:

 - 4, 6, 8 + 12-bed mixed dorms

 - 13-bed mixed dorm w/ bathroom + XL mattresses